jhawe/jhawe.github.io/_posts/2019-01-20-analysis-skillcraft-kaggle.md

 ## ActionLatency         620.7851
 {% endhighlight %}

-As we can see, the MeanDecreaseGini is highest for the ActionLatency, suggesting that this variable is the most important one for predicting 'bad' and 'good' players in our mock prediction experiment.
+The MeanDecreaseGini is highest for the ActionLatency, suggesting that this variable is the most important one for predicting 'bad' and 'good' players in our mock prediction experiment (the higher the index in general, the 'more important' the respective variable).

 # Conclusion
-We have looked at some of the more intuitive variables accessible in the SkillCraft dataset and got a nice feel of the data using rather straight forward ggplot functionality.
+We looked at some of the more intuitive variables accessible in the SkillCraft dataset and got a nice feel of the data using rather straight forward ggplot functionality.

 Overall, we were able to see that the league placement already gives a hint on the